Brita Stream® Dispenser

 How do I ship my Brita® filters and packaging?

-Remember to please collect a minimum of 5 pounds of used Brita products before shipping (5 lbs ~ 17 water filters).
-Simply sign into your Brita account and complete the shipping label request form found on the Brita Recycling page.
-You will then receive an email containing your unique UPS shipping label.
-All you have to do then is fill up a box or bag, affix the label, and drop it off at any UPS location.
-Please note, TerraCycle Recycling programs are open to all U.S. States EXCEPT for Alaska and Hawaii.
-We apologize for the inconvenience and hope to have programs running in those states at some point in the future.
+Please collect a minimum of 5 pounds of used Brita® products before shipping (5 lbs. is about 17 water filters).
+Simply sign into your Brita® account and complete the shipping label request form found on the Brita® Recycling page.
+You’ll receive an email containing a unique UPS shipping label.
+Then, fill up a box or bag with used products, affix the label, and drop it off at any UPS location.
+Please note, TerraCycle Recycling programs are open to all U.S. States EXCEPT Alaska and Hawaii.
+We apologize for the inconvenience and hope to have programs running in those states soon.

 What will TerraCycle do with the Brita® filters and packaging?